 What will I learn?

 We zoom in on each pattern, line, motif and figure individually.
-I teach you are they are drawn exactly traditionally.
+I teach you how they are drawn exactly traditionally.
 This is very important.
-Because when they are drawn in another way they might loose their authentic features.
+Because when they are drawn in another way they might lose their authentic features.

 Some examples of the things you will learn: